 196 Lenox Ave at W 120th St

-Italian favorites and baked goods, plus cocktails—served on a historic stretch of Lenox Avenue.
+Italian favorites and creative desserts, plus cocktails—served on a historic stretch of Lenox Avenue.

 227 Lenox Ave between W 121st and W 122nd Sts